vincedubroeucq/apprendre-git/README.md

 ## Apprendre Git

-This repo contains an example for the *Apprendre Git* article series on https://vincentdubroeucq.com
+This repo contains example code used in the *Apprendre Git* article series on https://vincentdubroeucq.com